mtnbkr88/ESP32LocalPortForwarder/README.md

 I also included OTA firmware updates through the web like I do in all my ESP32 projects so I can do firmware updates without physically connecting to the ESP32.

 The rest of this description is from README.md in martin-ger's esp21_nat_router.
-It's describes a lot of functionality still available in this firmware.
+It describes a lot of functionality still available in this firmware.

 This is a firmware to use the ESP32 as WiFi NAT router.
 It can be used as